Asian shares firm, dollar bruised as Fed hike dashes more hawkish bets

-HONG KONG : Asian shares tracked Wall Street gains on Thursday after the U.S. central bank raised interest rates by 50 basis points but sounded a less hawkish tone than some had feared, lifting investor sentiment but sending yields and the dollar lower.
+HONG KONG: Asian shares tracked Wall Street gains on Thursday (May 5) after the US central bank raised interest rates by 50 basis points but sounded a less hawkish tone than some had feared, lifting investor sentiment but sending yields and the dollar lower.

 MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.52 per cent, although trading was thin with Japanese and Korean markets closed for public holidays.